 If you wish to read more about or buy the EDZ Merino Wool Plaid Flannel Shirt, please click here.
 This is a direct link to the EDZ website.
 I do not receive commission from this link so please consider donating by buy me a coffee here if this post has been helpful.
 It would be much appreciated to help me keep the site running and do future reviews.
 Many thanks.
 Mark

 Wildwalkinguk is a blog run by myself with the help of my family.
 We pay for its running costs ourselves.
 We do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item we’ve linked to) the company will pay a small commission to us.
+As an Amazon Associate, I earn from qualifying purchases.
 This money goes towards the costs of hosting the blog.
 I would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can support us – buy me a coffee here.
 Thank you so much for your support.
 Mark.